Sydney, Australia, October 29, 2014—

 report.
 “Consistent regulatory reforms have improved the ease of doing business in the region in the past decade and contributed to more business opportunities for local entrepreneurs.”

-Rounding out the top 10 economies in this year’s ease of doing business rankings are, in this order, Denmark, the Republic of Korea, Norway, the United States, the United Kingdom, and Finland.
+The top 10 economies in this year’s ease of doing business rankings are, in this order: Singapore, New Zealand, Hong Kong, Denmark, the Republic of Korea, Norway, the United States, the United Kingdom, Finland, and Australia.

 Reform count excludes Australia, Japan, the Republic of Korea, and New Zealand, which are classified as OECD high-income economies.